jiangyangby/MaxMatch/README.md

 ### Data Preparation

 Install ImageNet dataset following the [official PyTorch ImageNet training code](https://github.com/pytorch/examples/tree/master/imagenet), with the standard data folder structure for the torchvision ``datasets.ImageFolder``.
-Unzip the semi-supervised index file ``index.zip`` and move it to the ImageNet data folder.
+Unzip the semi-supervised index file ``indexes.zip`` and move it to the ImageNet data folder.
 The file structure should look like:

   ```bash
   $ tree data